If you run an older cannabis testing facility in the state of California, then this article is for you.

 With that said, your real enemy is time.

-The BCC takes a minimum of two weeks to respond to each method validation request.
+The BCC often takes a minimum of two weeks to respond to each method validation request.

-If your procedures aren’t validated before your renewal deadline, you can get suspended and won’t be able to operate.
+If your procedures aren’t validated before your renewal deadline, your license can get canceled or expire and you’ll no longer be able to operate.

-Even worse, the entire annual license application process can take over a year if your license gets suspended.
+Even worse, the entire license application process can take over a year if your license gets canceled or expires.